wombleton/gitlaw-nz/acts/N/Nuclear-Test-Ban Act 1999.md

     (2) Nothing in subsection (1) applies to a refusal to give consent to entry by an international inspector who is not acting pursuant to [section 18][32] or a search warrant (whether issued under [section 17][31] or otherwise).

-    (3) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $20,000\.
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $20,000\.

-    Compare: 1996 No 37 [s 26][59]
+    Compare: 1996 No 37 [s 26][60]

+    Section 20(3): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 6
 Miscellaneous provisions